Check this out, according to a Gartner survey, the majority (86%) of organisations are conducting their interviews online.

 There are plenty of video conferencing platforms for online interviews.
 You're gonna have to be flexible and learn to use whichever one your potential employer suggests for your virtual job interview.

-Most businesses use Zoom, Skype and Google Hangouts/Google Meet.
-Most of the platforms work right from a website browser however, we recommend you download the app to make your interview go smoother.
+Most businesses use Zoom, Skype, Google Hangouts/Google Meet, and RingCentral Video.
+Most of the platforms work right from a website browser, however, we recommend you download the app to make your interview go smoother.

 1.)
 Zoom virtual interview tips